AIHelpsSoft/documentations/PartnerFormInitialScript.md

-# AIHelps parther form init script
+# AIHelps parter form init script

 ## Prewords:

-This documentation describes actions needed to install AIHelps parther form on your site.
-If you have any questions, feel free to contact **https://t.me/joinchat/EVNM_kgTp_iDmHv0Z-1npg (_telegram_)** for more info.
+This documentation describes actions needed to install AIHelps parter form on your site.
+If you have any questions, feel free to contact _[telegram group](https://t.me/joinchat/EVNM_kgTp_iDmHv0Z-1npg)_ for more info.

 ## Get Started: